ray-project/ray/doc/source/ray-overview/getting-started.md

 (gentle-intro)=

 # Getting Started
 Use Ray to scale applications on your laptop or on the cloud.
-Choose a guide that fits your use case.
+Choose the guide that fits your use case or task.
 * Scale end-to-end ML applications: Ray AI Runtime Quickstart
 * Scale single ML workloads: Ray Libraries Quickstart
 * Scale general Python applications: Ray Core Quickstart